Security-Onion-Solutions/securityonion-docs/DisablingProcesses.rst

     sudo update-rc.d -f ossec-hids-server disable

-| However, keep in mind that in addition to providing endpoint
-| visibility from Wazuh agents, the Wazuh server also monitors and
-| protects the Security Onion box itself.
-For example, suppose that you
-| have an active adversary who is trying to compromise your Security
-| Onion box.
-Wazuh may see those attempts and engage ``Active Response``
-  to
-| block the attacker's IP address in the host-based firewall.
+However, please keep in mind that in addition to providing endpoint visibility from Wazuh agents, the Wazuh server also monitors and protects the Security Onion box itself.
+For example, suppose that you have an active adversary who is trying to compromise your Security Onion box.
+Wazuh may see those attempts and engage ``Active Response`` to block the attacker's IP address in the host-based firewall.